Land0fChocolate/NewEmeraldRomHack/README.md

 - Hematophagy: Healing effects from drain moves increased by 50%.
 Used by Zubat/Golbat/Crobat/Yveltal.
 - Swordmaster: Power of sword/blade moves increased by 33% (Leaf Blade/X-Scissor/Sacred Sword/Razor Shell/Secret Sword/Solar Blade/Behemoth Blade).
 Used by Leafeon/Dewott/Samurott/Cobalion/Terrakion/Verizion/Keldeo/Fomantis/Lurantis/Zacian.
 - Supercooled: User's Ice type moves are super-effective against Water types.
 Used by Lapras/Glaceon/Aurorus.
+- Disarm: User's contact moves inflict the Embargo status (disable held items) on the target.
+Used by Meowth/Persian/Pawniard/Bisharp/Meowth(Galarian)
 - King's Might: User doesn't need to recharge on moves like Hyper Beam and Giga Impact.
 Used by Slaking.
 - Pleasant Dreams: Heals sleeping Pokemon 1/4 HP every turn.
 Used by Cresselia.
 - Wish Maker: User creates a wish on entry.
 Used by Jirachi.